Smoked Pork Butt

 The easiest way I’ve found to shred (or “pull”) your pork is to use heat-resistant grilling gloves and just get in there with both hands.
 You could also use meat claws or even just a couple of forks.

 There are many different sauces you can add to the pork at this point, or you can serve it on the side.
-I feel like everyone has a favorite bbq sauce and for this application, I made pulled pork sandwiches with my Homemade BBQ Sauce and Coleslaw on buns, but we’ve been known to just eat it straight out of the roasting pan…no additions necessary!
-Next time, I think I’ll try them with my more vinegar-based Carolina BBQ Sauce.
+I feel like everyone has a favorite BBQ sauce, and for this application, I made pulled pork sandwiches with my Homemade BBQ Sauce and Coleslaw on buns, but we’ve been known to just eat it straight out of the roasting pan, no additions necessary!

 What to Serve with Pulled Pork